darkskyapp/translations/README.md

 Input Format
 ------------

-The data passed from the Forecast API to this translation module is a simple, structured format reminiscent of [s-expressions][7], consisting only of numbers, strings, and arrays.
+The data passed from the Dark Sky API to this translation module is a simple, structured format reminiscent of [s-expressions][7], consisting only of numbers, strings, and arrays.
 Some examples produced by the API are below: